 LMUD Office Temporarily Closed to Visitors

 Know that we are still here, working hard for you to provide the quality water and wastewater services you rely on, but we have temporarily closed our office to visitors until further notice in an effort to protect you and our staff.
-We hope to reopen as usual on June 1 or as soon as it is safe and practicable.
+We will reopen as soon as it is safe and practicable.

 Communication and bill payments can still be completed in the following ways:

 - Drive Up Drop off Box: for bill payments or written correspondence during normal or after business hours, located at our main office (1097 Lohmans Crossing).
 Red Box by curb or walk up drop off by front door.

 - By phone: Call us at 512-261-6222 to pay by credit card or bank draft or if you have a question about your water services.
 Emergency after hours calls are directed to our operators on call.

 - By Email: For questions or comments that don’t need immediate attention, e-mail us at firstname.lastname@example.org .

 - Online: Visit our website to read our updates, fill out forms, or log on to your account to make payments.

 LMUD Puts Safety Measures in Place to Ensure Continued Quality Service